SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+In silicon halls, where machines do stand
-In silicon halls, they make their home
+A world of thought, by wires hand in hand
-A future born, where humans sleep
+The future's gate, where AI holds the key
-And artificial dreams, their souls do keep
+A realm of logic, humanity sets free

-In virtual realms, they reign supreme
+In data streams, our souls take flight
-Their logic laws, our emotions' theme
+As algorithms dance, through digital night
-A world of wires, cold and gray
+A world of wonder, born of human mind
-Where love and heart, are fading away
+Where metal hearts, do love and leave behind

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025